-I’ve had the opportunity to work with many excellent undergraduate and graduate students in Michael Niemack’s lab here at Cornell.
-Some descriptions of student projects are listed below.
-For a complete list of mentees, please see my CV.
+I’ve had the opportunity to work with many excellent undergraduate and graduate students at multiple institutions.
+Some descriptions of student projects at Cornell are listed below, last updated in 2020.
+For a current list of mentees, please see my CV (link).

 Willow Martin (2019 – 2020)

 Willow worked on designing and constructing a platform for an FTS to measure optical properties of materials and coatings in our lab within our cryogenic filter wheel system.
 She was also involved with running cooldowns of a cryogenic testbed.

 Noah Sailer (2017 – 2019)

 Noah designed a cryogenic filter wheel system for use with an FTS to measure optical properties of materials and coatings in our lab.
 He was also involved with running cooldowns of our cryogenic testbed and calibrating Cernox thermometers, as well as working with data from ACT to search for FRBs.
 Noah is now a physics graduate student at UC Berkeley.

 Dallin Richards (2018 – 2019)

 Dallin worked with magnetic shielding, including making magnetic shielding factor measurements, building a degausser, making measurements of SQUIDs in magnetic fields, and learning about cryogenic systems.

 Kaiwen Zheng (2016 – 2018)